-Delivery was from the back of his jeep in the early days, and his first customers were Isabel Sheridan (On the Pig’s Back, English Market) and his brother Michael, of Isaacs Restaurant, both still customers today.
+Delivery was from the back of his jeep in the early days, and his first customers were Isabelle Sheridan (On the Pig’s Back, English Market) and his brother Michael, of Isaacs Restaurant, both still customers today.

 Now - still using only the finest ingredients and traditional, slow methods - he operates from new premises where, together with an international crew of five full time bakers, he produces a range of over two dozen speciality breads.
-Many young bakers have taken up the 'real bread' challenge recently, but Declan was a decade ahead of the current trend and there is still nobody to beat the Arrbutus team.
+Many young bakers have taken up the 'real bread' challenge recently, but Declan was a decade ahead of the current trend and there is still nobody to beat the Arbutus team.